ellaism/ellaism.org/_docs/donate.md

 Besides making donations, you can also support the Dev Fund by joining the [Dev Mining Pool](https://pool.ellaism.org) and many other mining pools.
 You can find more information in [Mining](/mining/).

+The [transparency page](https://transparency.ellaism.org/dev) shows all the outgoing transactions from the Dev Fund.

 ## Community Fund

 The Community Fund [0xA2C7779077Edc618C926AB5BA7510877C187cd92](https://explorer.ellaism.org/addr/0xA2C7779077Edc618C926AB5BA7510877C187cd92) is a multisig wallet managed by [several community members](https://github.com/ellaism/meta/tree/master/multisig).
 The Community Fund is used to pay community managers and other community members for their work on Ellaism.
 Many mining pools donate mining fees to the Community Fund.
 You can find more information in [Mining](/mining/).

+The [transparency page](https://transparency.ellaism.org/community) shows all the outgoing transactions from the Community Fund.

 ## Developers